Jiahao004/Data-for-BT/README.md

 ```

 ## Questions?
-If you have and questions, welcome to drop an ssues.
+If you have and questions, welcome to drop an issue.